TJaniF/star_trek_captains/README.md

 <a name="minigame"></a>
 ### Minigame

-In order to make the model accessible to anyone a website (Figure 12) was created from scratch using HTML and CSS on the frontend and JavaScript on the backend.
+In order to make the model accessible to anyone a <a href="https://trek.jani.codes/">website</a> (Figure 12) was created from scratch using HTML and CSS on the frontend and JavaScript on the backend.
 A custom API that serves individual lines as well as the model’s guess and the correct answer for the line was created using the FastAPI package for Python.

 <p align="center"><img src="/visual_elements/minigame.png"></p>
 <p align="center"><i>Figure 12.
 Screenshot from the minigame website.</i></p>